syncfusion-content/wpf-docs/wpf/DocumentContainer/Pin-Unpin-tabs.md

 ## Pin and Unpin the tab items programmatically

-tab items can be pinned or unpinned from the DocumentContainer using [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) attached property of DocumentContainer.
+Tab items can be pinned or unpinned from the DocumentContainer using [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) attached property of DocumentContainer.
 If the property [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) is set to true, the corresponding item will be added to respective index.
 Also,if the property [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) is set as false, the tab item will be removed from pinned collection and added to unpinned tab item collection.
 The default value of the property is False.

 ## Pin and Unpin tab items through ContextMenu

-Pin or Unpin operations can be done through tab item's ContextMenu also.
-If the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true and the tab item is not pinned "Pin Tab" option will be visible.
+The pin or unpin operations can be done through tab item's ContextMenu also.
+If the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true, and the tab item is not pinned, the "Pin Tab" option will be visible.
 If the tab item is pinned already, "Unpin Tab" will be visible.

 <syncfusion:DocumentContainer
                 Name="DocContainer"